kevinpapst/kimai2-website/pages/demo.md

 ## Note

-- The demo imports the test fixtures that are shipped with Kimai v2, so you can start your tests with a decent amount of data
+- The demo imports the Kimai v2 test fixtures, so you can start your tests with a decent amount of data
-- The Kimai demo will be reinstalled twice a day, make sure that you don't run into a reinstall while performing your tests
+- The demo will be reinstalled twice a day, make sure you don't run into a reinstall while testing
 - The demo is always created from the latest master branch
 - It's possible that you find bugs which will not be available in a release version